danielmkarlsson/SuperClean/README.md

 };

 s.waitForBoot {
-	~clean = SuperClean(2, s); // Two output channels, increase if you want to pan across more channels.
-	~clean.loadSoundFiles; // Hot swap in samples from anywhere!
+	~clean = SuperClean(2, s); // two output channels, increase if you want to pan across more channels ~clean.loadSoundFiles; // hot swap in samples from anywhere!
 	// for example: ~clean.loadSoundFiles("~/Downloads/rnb");
-	s.sync; // Wait for samples to be read.
-	~clean.start([0,0,0]); // First 8 out looks like [0,2,4,6]
+	s.sync; // optionally: wait for samples to be read ~clean.start([0, 0, 0, 0]); // first 8 out looks like [0,2,4,6]
-	SuperClean.default = ~clean; // Make the clean key sequenceable inside of SuperCollider.
-	"[ SuperClean up + running ]".postln;
+	SuperClean.default = ~clean; // make the clean key sequenceable inside of SuperCollider "[ SuperClean up + running ]".postln;
 };
 )